seandstewart/bardly/pending/roman/antony-and-cleopatra/uncut.md

 **OCTAVIA**
 Good my lord,
-To come thus was I not constrain’d, but did
+To come thus was I not constrain'd, but did
 On my free will.
 My lord, Mark Antony,
 Hearing that you prepared for war, acquainted
-My grieved ear withal; whereon, I begg’d
+My grieved ear withal; whereon, I begg'd
 His pardon for return.

 **OCTAVIUS CAESAR**
 Which soon he granted,
-Being an obstruct ’tween his lust and him.
+Being an obstruct 'tween his lust and him.

 **OCTAVIA**
 Do not say so, my lord.